grange85/ahfow-www/collections/_posts/2016/2016-06-10-like-the-grateful-dead-but-with-a-much-steadier-beat-luna-in-texas-3-houston.md

 <p>They play {% ahfowtrack "Bewitched" %} and {% ahfowtrack "Lost in Space" %}, two slow songs that both grow in intensity as they go on.
 "Thank you so much for coming to see us", Dean says before finishing the main set with the upbeat {% ahfowtrack "Friendly Advice" %}, another one of those definitive songs, they mix in a little psychedelia, sounding a bit like The Grateful Dead, but with a much steadier beat, it's Lee Wall on drums.
 They come back and starts jamming on a song that I can't identify, "we haven't practised it so we can't play it", Dean says and they go with {% ahfowtrack "Tiger Lily" %} instead, playing it safe, probably a smart choice.</p>

-<div class="col-md-6 pull-right"><blockquote>It sounds rich, big, compact, energetic, tight, smooth, pretty much perfect in every way</blockquote></div>
+<div class="col-md-6 float-right"><blockquote>It sounds rich, big, compact, energetic, tight, smooth, pretty much perfect in every way</blockquote></div>

 <p>Suddenly one of the speakers placed on the stage pointing towards us is starting crackle heavily.
 I want to pull the plug but of course I don't.
 For the first time I go to the back of the audience, and the sound is much better.
 Kelly and Ashley comes up to me saying they also heard it, and we are watching the show together standing at the back.
 It sounds rich, big, compact, energetic, tight, smooth, pretty much perfect in every way.
 A guy in front of us is waving his arms back and forth to {% ahfowtrack "23 Minutes in Brussels" %}.
 We find it funny and cute at the same time.
 For a second I wish it would be me.
 It's the last song of the show, it's as great as ever.</p>